RothAndrew/mf-google-import-user-guide/user_guide.md

 * Subject

 ##MF Google Import Configuration
 All MF Google Import configuration can be done from the MF Google Import configuration tool that was added to the desktop and start menu.
+You may make changes to the configuration without restarting your vault.
+Each time MF Google Import runs it will retrieve any new configuration changes that were made.

 ###Licensing
 MF Google Import will not work without a license.
 To apply your license click the License Management button in the toolbar at the top of the window.
 Navigate to and click Apply License File.
 An Open File window will appear.
 Choose the license file that was sent to you and click Open.